 Yet beneath the top-level success, it is a category left changed by the pandemic.
-The entwined forces of the health and financial crises have significantly affected consumer behavior and posed new challenges for businesses.
+The entwined forces of the health and financial crises have significantly affected consumer behaviour and posed new challenges for businesses.
 The industry now confronts disrupted consumer buying patterns and accelerated trends as well as a rise of new concerns and a recalibration of priorities.

 Consequently, grocers and fresh food producers should be posing some key questions:

 The Deloitte fresh food consumer survey 2020 provides a view into the new phenomena as well as the changed profile of consumers—both products of the pandemic.
 It revisits topics from The Deloitte fresh food consumer study conducted in 2019 to contrast how the prepandemic consumer compares to the consumer today.
 We also pose several new questions unique to this moment in time.

 COVID-19 changed who we invite into our lives, what we do for entertainment, how we teach our children and where we work, for those who are fortunate enough to still have stable employment and work from home.
 It isn’t a surprise that consumers also changed their habits and shifted their priorities when it comes to fresh food.
 Our survey reveals three major change themes in terms of how often consumers shop, what they buy and what they value in their fresh food purchases.